Skip to content

 • Large populations

-• Multiple species, including saltwater crocodile and Nile crocodile
+• Several species, including saltwater crocodile and Nile crocodile

 Lifespan and size